-The Memory Wall, Lev’s second novel for young readers, will be coming out September 2016.
+The Memory Wall is Lev’s second novel for young readers.
 In it, Nick Reeves’ mother is going to live at a home, because her supposed early-onset Alzheimer’s is making it dangerous to live at their real home.
 Nick is convinced she’s been misdiagnosed, though, and is searching for a way to prove it, and rescue her.
 He thinks he finds one in the video game they used to play together – a way she’s reaching out to him from the home, using the game’s online capabilities, and telling him what he needs to do to save her.

 Woundabout, a middle grade novel, follows the adventures of Connor and Cordelia King, with their pet Capybara, Kip.
 After an accident at their parents capybara-training ranch leaves Connor and Cordelia parentless, they go to live with their Aunt Marigold in the very odd town of Woundabout, where questions are discouraged, and routine is required.
 Beautifully rendered illustrations by Lev’s brother Ellis fill the book – over 100 of them!